BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction/locking-script.md

 ### Pay to Public Key (P2PK) <img src="/_static_/images/warning.png" />

 The P2PK locking script expects the unlocking script to push a signature to the stack.
-If the signature is valid for the specified public key in the locking script, the script is valid.
+If the signature is valid for the specified public key in the locking script, the output is allowed to be spent.

 | Operation | Description |
 |--|--|